 The existing aspects of integrity that are retained by the historical resource and allow it to convey its historical significance.
 An assessment of impacts for the purposes of this Supplemental EIR is made only for those resources determined to be eligible or recommended to be eligible for listing in the NRHP/CRHR.
-Resources that have been determined to be eligible for listing are referred to as Historic Properties and are considered historical resources under CEQA.
-Resources that have been found or recommended to be ineligible for listing in the NRHP, are not considered further in this Supplemental EIR.
-Similarly, because isolated artifacts are generally not considered to be potentially eligible for listing in the NRHP or that are listed in the NRHP, isolated artifacts are not considered to be Historic Properties and an assessment of effects on those resources is not necessary.
-Therefore, isolated artifacts are not considered further in this Competities and an assessment of effects for the purposes of the Supplemental EIR is made only for those resources determined to be eligible for listing in the NRHP or that are listed in the NRHP, isolated artifacts are not considered to be Historic Properties and an assessment of effects on those resources is not necessary.
+Resources that have been determined to be eligible for listing in the NRHP, are listed in the NRHP, or are recommended to be eligible for listing are referred to as Historic Properties and are considered historical resources under CEQA.
+Resources that have been found or recommended to be ineligible for listing in the NRHP/CRHR are not considered further in this Supplemental EIR.
+Similarly, because isolated artifacts are generally not considered to be potentially eligible for listing in the NRHP and because an assessment of effects for the purposes of this Supplemental EIR is made only for those resources determined to be eligible for listing in the NRHP or that are listed in the NRHP, isolated artifacts are not considered to be Historic Properties and an assessment of effects on those resources is not necessary.
 Therefore, isolated artifacts are not considered further in this Supplemental EIR.

 This evaluation of potential impacts on cultural resources is based on detailed information compiled since the ARCF GRR Final EIS/EIR was prepared, as described above under "Environmental and Regulatory Setting."
 The impacts analysis considered the following factors related to the SREL Contract 4 project: project elements, including construction of levee improvements, utility window improvements, stability berms, staging areas, and potential effect mechanisms; the area that will be temporarily and permanently disturbed; known or potential locations of cultural resources, including locations identified by culturally affiliated Native Americans as cultural landscapes; and Traditional Cultural Properties, sacred sites, or other sensitive resources.
-In particular, the significance of each affect was evaluated in terms of its potential effect on resources that are eligible or recommended eligible for listing in the NRHP/CRHR.
+In particular, the significance of each affect was evaluated in terms of its potential effect on resources that are eligible or recommended eligible for listing in the

+NRHP/CRHR.
 The mitigation identified in the ARCF GRR Final EIS/EIR for potential impacts to cultural resources included implementing stipulations of the ARCF PA.
 Where feasible, more specific measures are identified below to reduce adverse effects.
 Where there are uncertainties about resource boundaries, eligibility for listing, and project effects, processes for determining boundaries, eligibility, and effects stipulated in the PA and associated HPMP will be implemented.